jjst/jjst.github.io/content/rc-return-statement.md

 are seen not as flaws but as opportunities to learn and grow.
 People see the best version of yourself, and in return, you want to be that person.

 So yeah.
 Those three months have been amazing.
-I've learnt a ton about programming, life, and myself.
-And I've made friends around the world.
+I've built friendships.
+I've learnt a ton, about programming, about other things, about myself.
 So long Recurse Center, and see you soon.
 Never graduate!